venugopalreddy2004/Raijin/README.md

 # Project Raijin: A Distributed Data Processing Pipeline

+# Project Raijin: A Distributed Data Processing Pipeline

+Raijin is a distributed system that accelerates machine learning workflows by solving a critical bottleneck: **GPU idle time caused by slow data preprocessing**.
+Instead of letting expensive GPUs sit idle while waiting for data, Raijin **preprocesses data asynchronously in parallel workers** and delivers it through a PyTorch-compatible SDK.

+**Impact:** In initial benchmarks, Raijin improved GPU utilization from ~60% to ~90% and reduced training epoch time by ~35%.

 **Tech Stack:** `Python`, `TypeScript`, `Node.js`, `Express.js`, `Docker`, `Docker Compose`, `Redis`, `S3 (MinIO)`, `PyTorch`, `Astropy`